Federal Offset Protocol Overview: Reducing Greenhouse Gas Emissions from Refrigeration Systems

 Download the alternative format

-(PDF format, 61 KB, 2 pages)
+(PDF format, 1.36 MB, 2 pages)

 Project type description

 Commercial and industrial refrigeration and air conditioning systems are found in many facilities across Canada, such as retail food stores, malls, ice rinks and cold storage warehouses.
 These systems release refrigerant during equipment installation, routine operation and maintenance, initial refrigerant charging, or re-filling (top-up).
-The transition away from refrigerants that contains hydrofluorocarbons (HFCs) with high global warming potentials (GWPs) can help minimize greenhouse gas (GHG) emissions from unavoidable equipment leaks.
+The transition away from refrigerants that contain hydrofluorocarbons (HFCs) with high global warming potentials (GWPs) can help minimize greenhouse gas (GHG) emissions from unavoidable equipment leaks.

 Eligibility